-Week of Sharks, Seven Days of Shark and many other shark-related programs, and naturally, that means you’ll be ready to see sharks in the channels VR app too.
+Week of Sharks, Seven Days of Shark, and many other shark-related programs, and naturally, that means you’ll be ready to see sharks in the channel VR app too.

 Not only that, but you can experience the odd bit of content that doesn’t involve sharks at all, such as Samurai sword fights, Dublin street dancing, and rhino releases.
 There’s even footage of roller coasters.
 Roller coasters!
 Assume finding them in a VR app!

 The app is pretty much what you’d expect from a big brand, with a nice design, good quality video, and a good variety of content.
 There’s also an offline mode so you don’t require to stream in areas you can’t get a signal.

 Following in the steps of the New York Times, the Guardian’s VR apps for iPhone “fuses journalism with innovative storytelling” – and so distant, unlike the newspaper’s common app, it doesn’t ask you for money every 30 seconds.

 The app, which has been produced for Google Cardboard, promises a series of content including virtual tours of far-off places and interactive experiences such as the harrowing 6×9, which enables you to experience what it’s like to be in solitary confinement.